Standards and Indicators FAQs

 • Indicators are the specific activities we can observe or measure during the Rating process to determine whether a Standard has been met.

-• Standards and Indicators are organized into five broad Categories of quality:
+• Standards and Indicators are organized into five broad categories of quality:

 • Teaching and relationships with children